Les plus grands succès de Céline Dion

-Les plus grands succès de Céline Dion is the first greatest hits album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 17 September 1984, through TBS and distributed by Trans-Canada Disques.
-Les plus grands succès de Céline Dion includes songs from Dion's first five studio albums released between 1981 and 1983.
-Part of the sales proceeds went to the Dion-sponsored Cystic Fibrosis Association.
+Les plus grands succès de Céline Dion (lit.
+'Celine Dion's greatest hits') is the first greatest hits album by Canadian singer Celine Dion.
+Released in Quebec, Canada on 17 September 1984 through TBS and distributed by Trans‑Canada Disques, the compilation brings together selections from Dion's first five studio albums, recorded between 1981 and 1983.
+A portion of the album's proceeds was donated to the Quebec Cystic Fibrosis Association, reflecting the Dion family's long‑standing support for the organization.

 Background and conception

-On 17 September 1984, Dion launched Les plus grands succès de Céline Dion in the Centre hospitalier universitaire Sainte-Justine in Montreal, Canada.
-The album was sold in the Steinberg's supermarkets and part of the profits benefited the Quebec Cystic Fibrosis Association.
+Dion launched Les plus grands succès de Céline Dion on 17 September 1984 at the Centre hospitalier universitaire Sainte-Justine in Montreal.
+The album was sold primarily through Steinberg's supermarkets, with part of the profits benefiting the Quebec Cystic Fibrosis Association.
+This charitable initiative added a philanthropic aspect to the release, linking Dion's growing public profile with a cause important to her family.